-Matthew Rogier is an associate in the International Arbitration practice.
+Matthew Rogier is a senior associate in the International Arbitration practice.

 He has experience in construction and business combination disputes under ICC and DIS Rules, in the power, chemical, mining and telecom sectors, as well as in multi-jurisdictional post-award matters.
 He joined the firm in September 2013.